ziqianma/ARKCraft-Code/README.md

 ##Eclipse

-Step 1: Open your command line to where you cloned this repo.
+1. Open your command line to where you cloned this repo.

-Step 2: Once you have a command window up in the folder that the downloaded material was placed, type:
+2. Once you have a command window up in the folder that the downloaded material was placed, type:

 Windows: "gradlew setupDecompWorkspace"
 Linux/Mac OS: "./gradlew setupDecompWorkspace"

-Step 3: After all that finished, you're left with a choice.
+3. After all that finished, you're left with a choice.
-For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux)
+For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux) Look Below for IntelliJ.

-Step 4: Create another folder, for your workspace.
+4. Create another folder, for your workspace.

-Step 5: Set your workspace to that folder, then import your built cloned repo folder using **File>Import.** Select the root folder as your built cloned repo folder.
+5. Set your workspace to that folder, then import your built cloned repo folder using **File>Import.** Select the root folder as your built cloned repo folder.

 Then your done!
 You have this repo inside your workspace, and can edit whatever you want.

+####Terminoligy:
 *Commit* - Gets your changes ready to push.
 *Push* - Gets your changes published onto the repo.
 *Pull* - Synchs up your repo with other people's repos.

-**Useful Commands for git:**
+####Useful Commands for git:
 **git commit -m "My Commit Message"** - Commits your uncommited changes.
 **git push -u origin master** - Pushes your commited changes.
 **git pull -u origin master** - Pulls any unsynched changes.